Material Purchase Orders

 Once all of your materials have been added, click the SAVE button.

 If you need to make changes to the label, ship to location, shipping cost or tax information, click the pencil in the top right of the material purchase order.

 Be sure to click the Update button when you have made your changes:

-When you have finished building your purchase order, click "Confirm Order" button in the top right of the page.
-Otherwise, your Purchase Order will remain in Draft mode.
+When you have finished building your material order, click "Confirm Order" button in the top right of the page.
+Otherwise, your Material Purchase Order will remain in Draft mode.